Devianc3WasTaken/blog/Microcorruption - New Orleans.md

 ![Screenshot from 2020-03-12 11-30-11.png]({{site.baseurl}}/Screenshot from 2020-03-12 11-30-11.png)
 ![Screenshot from 2020-03-12 11-30-20.png]({{site.baseurl}}/Screenshot from 2020-03-12 11-30-20.png)

-Stepping through the function, we move the memory address from R15 to R13 and we keep stepping until, we come across a very interesting instruction
+Stepping through the function, we move the memory address from R15 to R13 and we keep stepping until we come across a very interesting instruction
 > cmp.b	@r13, 0x2400(r14)

 This instruction compares the first byte (hence the name cmp.b) between the value stored in r13 and